-Until we can generate significant cash from our operations, we expect to continue to fund our operations with our available financial resources, generated from the proceeds of offerings of our equity securities and our existing borrowings under our amended loan and security agreement.
-These financial resources may not be adequate to sustain our operations until we are able to generate significant positive cash from operations and we may be required to finance future cash needs through the sale of additional equity securities, strategic collaboration agreements and debt financing.
+Until we can generate significant cash from our operations, we expect to continue to fund our operations with our available financial resources, generated from the proceeds of offerings of our equity securities and our existing borrowings under our loan and security agreement.
+These financial resources may not be adequate to sustain our operations until we are able to generate significant positive cash flow from our operations and we may be required to finance future cash needs through the sale of additional equity securities, strategic collaboration agreements or debt financing.
 However, we cannot be certain that additional financing will be available when needed or that, if available, financing will be obtained on terms favorable to us or our stockholders.
 The capital markets have experienced volatility in recent years and the availability of credit has been adversely affected by illiquid credit markets and wide credit spreads.
 Further, concern about the stability of the markets in general, and the strength of counterparties specifically, has led many lenders and institutional investors to reduce, and in some cases, cease to provide funding to borrowers.
 Continued turbulence in the U.S. and international markets and economies may adversely affect our ability to obtain additional financing on terms acceptable to us, or at all.
 If these market conditions continue, they may limit our ability to timely replace maturing liabilities and to access the capital markets to meet liquidity needs.
 Having insufficient funds may require us to delay, scale-back or eliminate some or all of our programs or renegotiate less favorable terms than we would otherwise choose.
 Failure to obtain adequate financing also may adversely affect our ability to operate as a going concern.
-Additionally, if we raise funds by issuing equity securities, dilution to existing stockholders would result; and if we raise funds by incurring additional debt financing, the terms of the debt may involve significant cash payment obligations as well as covenants and specific financial ratios that may restrict our ability to operate our business.
+Additionally, if we raise funds by issuing equity securities, dilution to existing stockholders would result; and if we raise funds by incurring additional debt financing, the terms of the debt may involve significant cash payment obligations as well as cov